Muvattupuzha: Transport

 KL-17 is the RTO code for Muvattupuzha taluka, including the town.
 Auto rickshaws are commonly used for small distances.
 Taxis are also available.
 The Cochin International Airport at Nedumbassery is 29 km away from Muvattupuzha town.

-Muvattupuzha is well-connected to the main cities of the state via road.
-Muvattupuzha is in the center of the midlands region starting from the eastern borders of Kochi city at Kakkanad spreading all the way to Thodupuzha and Vannappuram.
-The town has very good accessibility through roads.
-Unfortunately, railways has not yet reached Muvattupuzha.
-But, Sabari railway will ensure railway connectivity.
+Muvattupuzha is well connected by road to major cities in Kerala.
+It lies in the midlands region stretching from the eastern outskirts of Kochi (near Kakkanad) towards Thodupuzha and Vannappuram.
+The town has good road accessibility.
+At present, Muvattupuzha does not have a railway station; however, the proposed Sabari railway line is expected to improve rail connectivity in the region.

 Muvattupuzha is a major junction for highways passing through the town.
 There are nine highways and major roads which join at Muvattupuzha, which include: